JulieAntezana/cse212-final-project/Final Project/binary-search-trees/bst-tutorial.md

 def _insert_middle(sorted_list, first, last, bst):
     """
-    This function will attempt to insert the item in the middle of 'sorted_list' into the 'bst' tree.
+    This function will insert the item in the middle of the sorted list into the binary search tree.
 The middle is determined by using indicies represented by 'first' and 'last'.
     For example, if the function was called on: